 The term hyperventilation

-is usually used if you are taking rapid, deep breaths because of anxiety or panic.
+is usually used if you are taking rapid, deep breaths.
+This can be due to lung disease or because of anxiety or panic.
 The terms are sometimes used interchangeably.

 Tachypnea; Breathing - rapid and shallow; Fast shallow breathing; Respiratory rate - rapid and shallow